Quansight/Quansight-website/apps/labs/posts/lib_sf_error_state.md

 code within the `extern "C"` block should be treated as C code.
 C++ performs something called name mangling, where the underlying identifiers for functions and variables are transformed to support more advanced features like function overloading.
 The C++ compiler knows not to mangle the names of identifiers within an `extern "C"` block.
-This allows us to write a library in C which can be used in both C and C++ code.
+This allows us to write a library in C which can be used in both C and C++.

 ```c
 #ifdef __cplusplus
 extern "C" {
 #endif
 ```

+Next we define another `enum`, `sf_action_t`, giving human readable names for integer codes representing the different error handling policies.

 ```c
     typedef enum {